FelixJiang1998/tufts-cs135-final-project/README.md

 `Architecheral Style` in Kaggle.
 The sub-folder name is `architectural-styles-dataset`.

 ****
-We implemented a 25-class classifier over the dataset.
+The project is mainly a 25-class classifier over the dataset.

 including:
-1. a traditional CNN based on PyTorch
+1. a traditional CNN based on PyTorch                     ---- ./cnn_tf
-2. a simple CNN based on TensorFLow with the same design
+2. a simple CNN based on TensorFLow with the same design  ---- ./cnn_torch
-3. a Hierarchical Deep-CNN based on TensorFlow.
+3. a Hierarchical Deep-CNN based on TensorFlow.           ---- ./hdcnn_tf